-The Retail Engagement Program is a mobile workforce solution.
-The combination of client applications and server programs, provide companies with a complete paperless form handling system.
+The AIRmobility and Retail Engagement Program apps are a mobile workforce form/data/news app built and branded for multiple different companies.
+The combination of client applications and server programs, provide the client with a complete paperless form handling system.

 Windows Phone App Main Page